There are now 2 possible online modes for units:

 - 6 points

-Availability Location Mode Semester 2 King Edward Memorial Hospital and Princess Margaret Hospital Face to face
+Availability Location Mode Not available in 2024 King Edward Memorial Hospital and Princess Margaret Hospital Face to face

 - Unit rules

 Approved quota: 3—places will go preferentially to Senior Registrars and Fellows based at King Edward Memorial Hospital; if there are more than three interested students, we will then allocate places based on proximity to completion of their advanced training program (places going preferentially to those closest to completion).